 Posted March 12, 2019

 What do you imagine the devil to be like?
 It’s fascinating how his profile has varied down the centuries.
 Even in the Bible (where, admittedly, he is not mentioned all that often) he turns up in different guises.
-In today’s Gospel reading (Luke 4: 1-13) he comes across as rather tame: he puts me in mind of a troublesome but not-very-bright rabbinical student who is easily slapped down by the Rabbi with an apt scriptural quotation.
+In today’s Gospel reading (Luke 4: 1-13) he comes across as a mischievous but not-very-bright rabbinical student who is easily slapped down by the Rabbi with an apt scriptural quotation.
 In some other places in the New Testament he is a rather more daunting figure.
 The First Letter of St Peter tells us that he ‘prowls around like a roaring lion seeking whom he may devour’.
 In the centuries following the New Testament period he acquires an ever more gruesome profile, and by the time we come to the medieval period he has established himself as that disgusting beast that we are all familiar with, complete with trademark horns and hooves, furry legs and lethal trident.
 There he is in Michelangelo’s Last Judgement inflicting horrible punishments on sinners writhing in hell.
 In Dante’s Inferno he is a grotesque three-headed slobbering monster.
 These medieval depictions of a truly disgusting and fearsome beast eager to clutch at you in this life and to torment you in the next have burnt themselves deep into the Christian psyche.
 And what harm they have done, even in our own times!
 But we have come away from all that stuff – one hopes.

 And would it not be better, I ask, to do away with the notion of the devil altogether?
 Is there anything that obliges us to hang on to the idea?
 After all, we recite the creed every Sunday and I don’t recall that it contains the words ‘And I believe in the devil.’
 Surely we can ditch the devil, or at least demythologize him?